 He was a remarkable man, especially for his time, and I was the luckiest person in the world to have had him as my dad (he and my mom adopted me when I was three days old).

-He was the last of eight children, and he was the adored last child.
+He was the last child of eight children, and absolutely adored.
 That could have turned out badly; he could have become full of himself and been spoiled rotten.
 But he didn’t.
 He became full of love for just about everyone in the world.
 He had the most contagious warmth of anyone I’ve ever known.

 He went into the family business after graduating from college, and stayed with it for years.
 His family was in furrier business for about 75 years until the 1940s — back when such kinds of garments were totally acceptable — and then the family branched out into women’s clothing stores, all in Massachusetts and New Hampshire.